ad-auroram/Spring-24-projects/README.md

-Testing setup first
+Somewhere to keep track of all my homework assignments.

-Learning JavaScript, HTML, and CSS this semester.
+Learning JavaScript, HTML, and CSS this semester, as well as taking a class that uses java.